Menu

 When is the best time to go to Monteverde?

-• Hanging Bridges Walk: Walk across suspension bridges at Mistico Arenal Hanging Bridges Park, offering stunning views of the forest and wildlife from above.
+• Hanging bridges: Walk across suspension bridges set within the forest canopy, offering elevated views and opportunities to observe wildlife from above.

-• Night Wildlife Walk: Explore the cloud forest at night on a guided walk, spotting frogs, owls, and other nocturnal creatures.
+• Night wildlife walks: Explore the forest after dark with a guide, spotting frogs, insects, owls and other nocturnal wildlife.

 Recommended Holidays visiting Monteverde